Mehvix/notes/hugo/content/docs/cogsci-c100/problem.md

 ### Reduce anxiety

+{{< columns >}}<!-- mathjax fix -->
-- Extrinsic motivation (being offered a reward for being creative) can reduce creativity
+- Extrinsic motivation (being offered a reward for being creative) can reduce creativity (Glucksberg, 1962)
-    - Conditions that increase anxiety (knowing that your work will be evaluated, having someone watch while you work, being offered a reward for being creative) tend to reduce creativity
     - Participants who expected no particular reward for solving candle problem solved the problem more quickly than those who were told they might win a \$20 reward!
+<---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/problem/20.png)
+{{< /columns >}}

+> Conditions that increase anxiety (knowing that your work will be evaluated, having someone watch while you work, being offered a reward for being creative) tend to reduce creativity

 ### Promote lightheartedness

 {{< columns >}}<!-- mathjax fix -->
 - Conditions that promote lightheartedness tend to facilitate solution
-- Students who had just watched a comedy film were far more successful in solving candle problem than those who had seen either a serious film or no film (Glucksberg, 1962) (Isen, Daubman, &Nowicki, 1987)
+- Students who had just watched a comedy film were far more successful in solving candle problem than those who had seen either a serious film or no film(Isen, Daubman, &Nowicki, 1987)
 <---><!-- mathjax fix -->
 ![](/docs/cogsci-c100/problem/masks.png)
 {{< /columns >}}